Toloka/docs/en/guide/concepts/distribute-tasks-by-pages.md

 {% note alert %}

-If you upload a file via “Smart mixing”, you won't be able to use other ways of task distribution on the pages in this pool.
+If you upload a file via **Smart mixing**, you won't be able to use other ways of task distribution on the pages in this pool.

 {% endnote %}